infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 [Detailed Mechanism of Macro Definition](@ref) if more details are desired.

 #### Detailed Mechanism of Macro Definition
+This section is for people who wish to know more about how the macro [@infinite_parameter](@ref) works in the backend.
+Users who only want to learn about the setting up the model can skip over this part.

+In general, the macro [@infinite_parameter](@ref) follows the same steps as the manual definition.

 things to add:
 num_supports (cases of error)